gcarq/inox-patchset/README.md

     If you restart Inox the extension should be loaded automatically.
     In near future /usr/share/chromium/ will be changed to /usr/share/inox/ to load independent extensions.

-* **Extension loader**

-    You can also use [extension-downloader](https://github.com/gcarq/inox-patchset/issues/7), it's a small python script to automate the download.

-Keep in mind extensions are not updated automatically, so make sure you update them on a regular base.
+**Keep in mind extensions are not updated automatically, so make sure you update them on a regular base.**

 ### Use widevine
 Though it might not be ideal to use DRM technologies, Inox supports widevine if you provide `libwidevinecdm.so`.